tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 cabal v1-install tidal
 ```
 If you've never installed TidalCycles before, then the
-`cabal install tidal --lib` step may take some time.
+`cabal v1-install tidal` step may take some time.
 At the end of the
 command output, it should say `Installed tidal-x.x.x` (where x.x.x is
 the latest version number) without any errors.

+**Note:** see section "3. post installation" above for steps to verify your installations.

 #### SuperDirt